leoric-crown/OSX-KVM/README_LEORIC.md

 ### 2. OpenCore `config.plist` Tweaks

-To mount the OpenCore partition, you can use the following commands:
+To mount the OpenCore partition of a working VM install, you can use the following commands:

 ```bash
 sudo guestmount -a ~/vms/OSX-KVM/OpenCore/OpenCore.qcow2 -m /dev/sda1 /mnt/OpenCore